Posted on

-In California, employees can cash out vacation time when discharged, or while still working.
-Once vacation time is accrued, it is owed as wages.
-Because vacation time is a form of wage, the worker is entitled to it upon discharge.
-While employers can cap how much vacation time a worker can accumulate, “use it or lose it” policies are forbidden.
+In California, you can cash out vacation time when discharged, or while still working.
+Once vacation time is accrued, your company owes it to you as a form of wages.
+Because vacation time is a form of wage, you are entitled to it upon discharge.
+While employers can cap how much vacation time you can accumulate, “use it or lose it” policies are forbidden.

-How can workers cash out their vacation pay in California?
+How can I cash out my vacation pay in California?

-There are 2 times when a California employee can cash out his or her vacation time:
+There are 2 times when you can cash out your vacation time:

-- at the time of their discharge, resignation, or termination, or
+- at the time of your discharge, resignation, or termination, or

 - while still working for the employer.

-California employees are entitled to a payout for any unused paid time off (PTO), including vacation time, when they leave their job.1 The payment amount has to be at his or her final rate of pay.2 They are entitled to this payout because California treats vacation time as a form of wage.3 Employers are legally required to pay a departing worker any wages that they are owed.
-Employees are entitled to this payout, regardless of whether they:
+You are entitled to a payout for any unused paid time off (PTO), including vacation time, when you leave your job.1 The payment amount has to be at your final rate of pay.2 You are entitled to this payout because California treats vacation time as a form of wage.3 Employers are legally required to pay you any wages that you are owed.
+You are entitled to this payout, regardless of whether you:

 - quit,